 • Cranial hypertension.

-Contraindications to Nitroglycerin are also under 18 years of age, pregnancy, lactation.
+Contraindications to Nitroglycerin also include age under 18 years, pregnancy, and lactation.

-Take the medicine with caution in liver failure and severe renal failure.
+Take the medicine with caution in case of liver failure and severe renal failure.

 Overdose

-With an overdose of Nitroglycerin, a decrease in blood pressure, reflex tachycardia, and asthenia are possible.
+An overdose of Nitroglycerin may result in a decrease in blood pressure, reflex tachycardia, and asthenia.

-Symptoms of an overdose of Nitroglycerin are also dizziness, cyanosis, dyspnea, methemoglobinemia, tachypnea.
+Symptoms of an overdose of Nitroglycerin also include dizziness, cyanosis, dyspnea, methemoglobinemia, tachypnea.

 Additional Information

-Uncontrolled intake of Nitroglycerin can cause the development of tolerance to the drug.
+Uncontrolled use of Nitroglycerin can cause the development of tolerance to the drug.

-The drug affects the speed of psychomotor reactions, so during therapy it is recommended to refrain from driving heavy machinery and vehicles.
+The medicine affects the speed of psychomotor reactions, so during therapy it is recommended to refrain from driving heavy machinery and vehicles.

-According to the instructions Nitroglycerin should be stored in a cool place out of the reach of children.
+According to the instructions, Nitroglycerin must be stored in a cool place out of reach of children.

 Shelf life – 2 years.

-From pharmacies, Nitroglycerin is released over the counter.
+Nitroglycerin is available from pharmacies over the counter.

 Each tablet contains: nitroglycerin (in the form of nitroglycerin with glucose) - 0.5 mg;